mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/moving-to-dotnet-core/index.md

 {{< call-out warning "Rhino 9: .NET Framework Deprecated" >}}

 **The .NET Framework runtime is deprecated in Rhino 9.** It still works today, and plugins targeting .NET Framework continue to load and run, but the runtime itself is not guaranteed to remain available in future releases.
-You should **migrate your plugins to .NET 10** — do not ship new or updated plugins targeting .NET Framework.
+You should **migrate your plugins to .NET 10** — do not ship new or updated plugins targeting .NET Framework only.

 {{< /call-out >}}